Lieb-Mattis states for robust entangled differential phase sensing: Outlook

 \section{Outlook}

 In this work, we have investigated entanglement-enhanced sensing of a phase difference encoded in two atomic ensembles.
-By leveraging the concept of a DFS, we have analyzed an interferometric scheme that is intrinsically robust against common-mode phase fluctuations.
-Furthermore, we have identified a specific quantum state which, when combined with an appropriate measurement strategy, yields an estimator variance that scales at the Heisenberg limit, while being robust to commonly encountered noise sources.
-This state is a superposition of all possible permutations of states in which each atom in ensemble $A$ forms a singlet pair with an atom in ensemble $B$.
-A key advantage of this state is its resilience to local errors: a single local error merely projects one of the singlet pairs into a trivial state, whereas, in the case of a maximally entangled GHZ-state, a single local error would collapse the entire many-body state into a trivial, unentangled state.
+By leveraging the concept of a DFS, we have analyzed an interferometric scheme that is intrinsically robust against common-mode noise.
+Moreover, we identified the ground state of the Lieb–Mattis Hamiltonian and showed that, when combined with an appropriate measurement strategy, it yields an estimator variance that scales at the Heisenberg limit.
+Importantly, compared to other protocols that achieve Heisenberg scaling, this approach exhibits more favorable scaling properties in the presence of preparation noise.

-Having established this state as the optimal target for robust entanglement-enhanced sensing, we have proposed and analyzed two state preparation protocols that exploit cavity-mediated entanglement to approximate the target state.
+Having established this state as the target for entanglement-enhanced sensing, we have proposed and analyzed two state preparation protocols that exploit cavity-mediated entanglement to approximate the target state.
 The first protocol relies on an interaction that can be interpreted as a bosonic two-mode squeezing interaction, which for example can be realized using multilevel alkaline-earth atoms, as described in Appendix~\ref{app:TMS_H}.

 The second protocol stochastically prepares an entangled density matrix through collective emission into a cavity mode.
 Although it does not achieve Heisenberg-limited scaling of the estimator variance, it provides a sensitivity enhancement over the standard quantum limit by a factor scaling as $1/\sqrt{N}$.
 This surpasses what is achievable with two independently spin-squeezed ensembles under dominant common-mode noise.
 Importantly, the protocol is directly compatible with current cavity-based experimental platforms and is expected to be robust against atom number fluctuations on the order of $\sqrt{N}$.